enj/enhancements/keps/sig-auth/2784-csr-duration/README.md

 If many clients request short lived certificates and rotate them often, the Kubernetes controller manager will have an increase in CPU usage due to the extra signing operations.
+The signer controllers hosted by KCM are multi-threaded to quickly handle bursts of concurrent requests.
 The API server and etcd will see higher CPU and IO to process these requests.

 ### Troubleshooting